 Return to Community Relations

 About Cardinal for the Community: Cardinal for the Community connects Stanford student-athletes with community groups to build sustainable partnerships and support the surrounding community.
 C4C is supported by Stanford Athletics and the Haas Center for Public Service.
-For more information visit www.gostanford.com/community/
+For more information on Cardinal for the Community, visit www.gostanford.com/community